CiscoDevNet/ncc/README.md

   -v, --verbose         Exceedingly verbose logging to the console --default-op DEFAULT_OP
-                        The NETCONF default operation to use (default 'merge') --params PARAMS       JSON-encoded string of parameters dictionaryfor templates
+                        The NETCONF default operation to use (default 'merge') --snippets SNIPPETS   Directory where 'snippets' can be found; default is location of script
+  --params PARAMS       JSON-encoded string of parameters dictionaryfor
+                        templates
   --params-file PARAMS_FILE